Goce Toleski: Macedonia

-Toleski signed for FK Rabotnicki in January 2004.
+Toleski signed for FK Rabotnički in January 2004.

 In summer 2006, Toleski left for FK Renova.

 Germany

-Toleski moved to SV Wacker Burghausen of 2.
-Fußball-Bundesliga.
+Toleski moved to Wacker Burghausen of the 2.
+Bundesliga.
 But the club relegated after a poor second half season.

 Czech Republic

-He was signed by SK Slavia Praha on a two-year contract in December 2007.
-He won the 2007-2008 Best foreigner player in the league.
+Toleski signed for Slavia Prague on a two-year contract in December 2007.
+He won the 2007–08 Best foreigner player in the league.

 International career

-He made his senior debut for Macedonia in an April 2002 friendly match against Finland and has earned a total of 18 caps, scoring 1 goal.
+Toleski made his senior debut for Macedonia in an April 2002 friendly match against Finland and has earned a total of 18 caps, scoring 1 goal.
 After a three-year hiatus, he was recalled to the squad in September 2007, played both European Championship qualification matches against Russia and Estonia.
 The latter was his final international.